 Last but not least, an incredible source of information: Jono’s slide deck on site speed from a talk at SMXL Milan.

-The post New Google Search Console report checks site speed appeared first on Yoast.
+The post Core Web Vitals report Search Console checks site speed appeared first on Yoast.